Wave energy pros and cons

 While some wave energy systems have been tested in Scotland, Hawaii and most recently, Australia, their power generation capacity is only about 2.5MW at their peak.
 The industry is expected to grow, but it remains challenging to implement wave energy generators at a usable scale.

 The bottom line is that wave power has enormous global potential.
-However, we need more funding and research to finalize the technology involved for utility-scale use so that countries and utilities can begin adding wave energy to their electricity mix.
+However, the industry needs more funding and research to finalize the technology involved so that countries and utilities can begin adding wave energy to their renewable energy arsenal.